 A large selection of farm equipment and accessories for ATVs is on the market.
 These implements are intended for small-scale farming and homestead owners.
 For those looking for a vehicle for anything from trail riding, hunting, and firewood collection but only a limited scope of heavy farming tasks such as tillage, the versatility of an ATV may offer the ideal solution.

-But, before you sign the detail on a new ATV, it’s a good idea to consider their limitations, primarily regarding some of the heavier farming tasks.
+But, before you sign the deal on a new ATV, it’s a good idea to consider their limitations, primarily regarding some of the heavier farming tasks.

-- The suspension on ATVs is designed to handle rough terrain at moderate to higher speeds.
-This requires softer, and longer suspension travel with limited load capacity.
+• The suspension on ATVs is designed to handle rough terrain at moderate to higher speeds.
+This requires softer and longer travel suspension travel with limited load capacity.
 While lifting attachments such as front loaders and rear three-point hitch are available, the soft suspension limits how much you can lift or carry.

-- ATVs don’t come with a built-in PTO shaft or hydraulic pump.
-This means that to utilize attachments such as a snow blower, flail mower, or forestry trailer with a hydraulic crane, you need a separate petrol engine and possibly a hydraulic pump unit to power the attachment.
+• ATVs don’t come with a built-in PTO shaft or hydraulic pump.
+This means that you need a separate petrol engine and possibly a hydraulic pump unit to power attachments such as a snow blower, flail mower, or forestry trailer with a hydraulic crane.

 So, if utility and farming tasks on your homestead are your primary objective rather than trail riding or passenger transport, a compact tractor could be the better option.